banner

 Antioxidants

-Try to eat a “rainbow” of foods, says Sivasankaran, meaning brightly coloured fruits and vegetables high in antioxidants, which offer antiaging and anti-inflammatory benefits that play an important role in preventing many chronic diseases.
+Try to eat a “rainbow” of foods, says Sivasankaran, meaning brightly colored fruits and vegetables high in antioxidants, which offer antiaging and anti-inflammatory benefits that play an important role in preventing many chronic diseases.
 These include berries, leafy green vegetables, carrots, and squash.

 Advertisement